Publish is a static site generator built with Swift, created by the famous John Sundell to run his blog.

 echo "--> Deploy to live server -->"

-git subtree push --prefix Output origin gh-pages
+git subtree push --prefix Output origin gh-pages6.
+Conclusion

 In this tutorial, we have created a foundation for our static-generated website by finishing many configuration tasks:

-• Created a complete swift development environment on Ubuntu 18.04 LTS with Visual Studio Code and SourceKit-LSP
+- Created a complete swift development environment on Ubuntu 18.04 LTS with Visual Studio Code and SourceKit-LSP

-• Tested and published the first version of our website to Github Pages, running on a custom domain.
+Publishtool to create and publish our website - Tested and published the first version of our website to Github Pages, running on a custom domain.

 In future posts, we will investigate how to use Plot to change the UI, to use Splash for syntax highlighting for Swift and to create different sections for our website.